LosicLab/ViralMine/README.md

 ## Output Files ##

 Each step of the pipeline will produce several output files, and depending on the size of your unmapped read fastqs, you should expect to use 5-10GB of storage.
+Files will be located in the directory of your input, unmapped reads files, in a directory `[Sample_id]_trinity_inch_assembly`.
 Key output files are summarized below:

 1. `viral_matched_contigs.fa`: A fasta file containing all the inchworm contigs that matched viral reference sequences
 2. `viral_alignment.tsv`: The BLAST output with scores of which contigs matched which viral sequences.
 This can be used to identify which contigs matched to which viral species/viral reference.